 Does exercise help cognitive function?

 How might fitness and more brain tissue help you?
-In another meta-analysis of older adults, researchers found that the fittest individuals had the highest scores on tasks like coordination, scheduling, planning, and memory.
+Researchers have found that the fittest elders had the highest scores on tasks like coordination, scheduling, planning, and memory.
 And in a recent study of 1,740 adults older than 65, researchers found that the incidence of dementia in individuals who walked three or more times per week was 35% lower than those individuals who walked less than three days per week.

 Can exercise improve mood?